clarkgrubb/data-tools/README.md

     dom-awk            read HTML or XML into DOM object and process it with Ruby

-    file-count-split   split a file into a fixed number of files

     json-awk           read JSON objects from standard input and proces them with Ruby

     set-diff           find lines in first file which are not in the second